Wakafs

 6. An estimate of the expenses annually incurred in the realisation to the income of the wakaf properties; and

-The police may require MUIS to produce information regarding the wakaf pursuant to its powers under the Criminal Procedure Code 2010 (“CPC”), where it considers the information to be necessary for desirable for any investigation, inquiry, trial or other proceeding under the CPC.
+The police may require MUIS and private mutawallis to produce information regarding the wakaf pursuant to its powers under the Criminal Procedure Code 2010 (“CPC”), where it considers the information to be necessary for desirable for any investigation, inquiry, trial or other proceeding under the CPC.

 3. Filing of Tax Returns